Differences Between nobootwait and nofail in Linux Filesystems

 The fstab file.

-When we power up our device the linux boot process starts. and one of the "steps" (if you will) would be to mount the filesystems.
-The fstab file stores the filesystems that will be mounted at boot that is, in order to avoid the manual mounting of the filesystems, we would need to specify which filesystems would be mounted at boot.
-Usually the different distributions of linux have by default a fstab file with the necesary filesystems to run linux for example "/" or the root, the /boot filesystem etc.
+When we power up our device, the Linux boot process starts.
+And one of the "steps" (if you will) would be to mount the filesystems.
+The fstab file stores the filesystems that will be mounted at boot.
+To avoid manual mounting of the filesystems, we need to specify which filesystems will be mounted at boot.
+Usually, the different distributions of Linux have by default a fstab file with the necessary filesystems to run Linux, for example, "/" or the root, the /boot filesystem, etc.

-Fstab is a plaintext file in a very simple format, but also can be very confusing at the first time.
+Fstab is a plaintext file in a very simple format, but it can also be very confusing at first.

 1.1 Image of a default fstab file